kiat/OOP-Design-Patterns/Java/Decorator-Example/README.md

-# Singleton Pattern Example
+# Project Template

-This project includes some example implementations of Singleton Pattern.
+This is a Java Maven Project Template

 # How to compile the project